camreon/seedbay/README.md

-seedbay (for CS 2340 - Objects and Design)
+seedbay (CS 2340 - Objects and Design)
 =======

 WIP web application to facilitate trading seeds using an eBay-style exchange system.